hslua/hslua/docs/hslua-core.md

     |          |                  |          |

 This package provides all basic building blocks to interact with the Lua stack.
-If you’d like more comfort, please consider using the `hslua-packaging` and `hslua-classes` packages.
+If you'd like more comfort, please consider using the `hslua-packaging` and `hslua-classes` packages.

 Error handling
 --------------